brh55/fitbit-settings/readme.md

 > If you are using, `fitbit-settings`, feel free to add your studio by submitting a GitHub issue

+## Contribute
+All files are written within the `src` directory and compiled and outputted on the project's root directory.

+To build the files, run `npm run build`.

+Prior to publishing or submitting a pull request, it's best to include some test/spec files.

+These are written with [Jest](https://jestjs.io/), and can the suite can be executed with `npm run test`.

+If you need any help, feel free to submit an issue.

 ## License

 MIT © [Brandon Him](https://github.com/brh55/fitbit-settings)